pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 A fully functional multi line menu to navigate through the various functions.

-Bit bang I2C communication protocol implementation.
+Bit-bang I2C communication protocol implementation.

 Keeping track of time and setting alarms by controlling the RTC DS1307.